nivethanv/GettingCleaningDataCourseProject/readme.md

 * run_analysis.R
 * summarized_UCI_HAR.txt
-* project_codebook.pdf #make sure to include this
+* codebook.md

-This assignment was conducted using data provided by UCI's Machine Learning Repository.
+This assignment was completed using data provided by UCI's Machine Learning Repository.

 * Link to a zip file containing all of the data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 * The site where the data was acquired from, which includes a description of the data: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones